 AfDB commits to invest $25bn for energy adaptation in Africa

-The African Development Bank (AfDB) has renewed its commitment to invest $25 billion toward stable energy systems adaptation in Africa.
+The African Development Bank (AfDB) has renewed its commitment to invest $25 billion towards stable energy systems adaptation in Africa.

 The AfDB has also disclosed that it will no longer fund coal mining as a measure of supporting global efforts to ameliorate the debilitating effects of climate change.